 4. Give customers an easier experience

 It’s no surprise that people love convenience.
-In fact, a Food in Canada article reports that convenience is the most popular reason why Canadians order food online.
+In fact, a Food in Canada article reports that convenience is the most popular aspect of takeout and delivery tools among Canadians who order food online.
 When you offer your own takeout and delivery, you give your customers an easier, simpler service.

 With your own takeout and delivery service, customers can order without having to navigate the endless offerings of third-party apps.
 This means fewer ordering mistakes (which are costly and diminish the overall customer experience), more menu exploration for guests, and a lower probability of being overwhelmed by the sheer number of restaurants.